Table of contents

 What is a headless CMS? (the short version)

-Headless CMS architecture separates back-end content functions (like creation, management, and storage) from front-end functions (like presentation and delivery).
+In a sentence, Headless CMS architecture separates back-end content functions (like creation, management, and storage) from front-end functions (like presentation and delivery).

-CMS front end vs. back end
+Headless CMS: Front end vs. back end

-Traditional CMSs have two halves: one front and one back.
+Traditional, monolithic content management systems have two halves: one front and one back.

 Broadly speaking, the back end of a CMS relates to how content is managed, and the front end relates to how it’s presented.
 Think of it like a storefront window display.

-Back-end tasks include logistics—making the signage, storing the inventory, and managing the movement of goods around the store.
+Back-end tasks include logistics — making the signage, storing the inventory, and managing the movement of goods around the store.

 So, for a basic website, the back end might include: